ascusf/lab_bacterial_growth/README.md

 ## Acknowledgements

-Stern's Lab at University of South Florida
+Students and Professors at University of South Florida